 How Ransomware Protection Works?

-Step Ahead will take snapshot based, incremental backups as frequently as every five minutes to create a series of recovery points.
+Step Ahead will take snapshot-based, incremental backups as frequently as every five minutes to create a series of recovery points.
 If your business suffers a ransomware attack, this technology allows you to roll-back your data to a point-in-time before the corruption occurred.
 When it comes to ransomware, the benefit of this is twofold.

-Step Ahead’s data protection allow users to run applications from image-based backups of virtual machines.
+Step Ahead’s data protection allows users to run applications from image-based backups of virtual machines.
 This capability is commonly referred to as “recovery-in-place” or “instant recovery.”
-This technology can be useful for recovering from a ransomware attack, because it allows you to continue operations while your primary systems are being restored and with little to no downtime.
+This technology can be useful for recovering from a ransomware attack, because it allows you to continue operations while your primary systems are being restored with little to no downtime.
 Step Ahead leverages Datto’s version of this business saving technology is called Instant Virtualization, which virtualizes systems either locally or remotely in a secure cloud within seconds.
-This solution ensures businesses stay up-and-running when disaster strikes.
+This solution ensures that businesses stay up-and-running when disaster strikes.